 - Note that many companies discourage families from being present during the actual sale.

-Please do not hesitate to reach out to the Elder Law attorneys at Mandelbaum Barrett with any questions or concerns.
+Please do not hesitate to reach out to the Elder Law attorneys at Mandelbaum Barrett PC with any questions or concerns.